 - According to food historians, more than 20 types of cheese we still consume regularly today were created in the Middle Ages.
 Along with grana and gorgonzola, we should mention also Friuli’s Montasio: even if it acquired its name only in the late 18th century, its production had begun in the Abbey of Moggio Udinese, sometimes in the 1200s.

 - More about mozzarella, which was produced also in the Abbey of San Lorenzo in Capua, in the Campania province of Caserta.
-According to a 12th century document, the monks offered it to all pilgrims passing by.
+According to a 12th-century document, the monks offered it to all pilgrims passing by.

-While the history of cheese can be dated back to antiquity, the Middle Ages marked the turning point for the development of Italian cheese tradition, to the point we can really talk about a “medieval history” of Italian cheese.
-It is during these centuries, especially within the quiet and peace of monastic communities, that many of our beloved formaggi, including grana, parmigiano and mozzarella, were created.
+While the history of cheese in Italy can be dated back to antiquity, the Middle Ages marked the turning point for the development of Italian cheese tradition, to the point we can really talk about a “medieval history” of Italian cheese.
+It is during these centuries, especially within the quiet and peace of monastic communities, that many of our beloved formaggi, including grana, parmigiano and mozzarella, was created.
 All hail medieval monks, then for their lasting contribution to Italian cuisine!

 If you would like to read the original article which inspired this piece, look for the well documented research by Daniele Venturoli, published on the Spring Edition of Focus Storia Collection.